dnlcarvajalc/file_tools/README.md

 - data_notebooks ==> this folder contains jupyter notebooks to get o convert data.
 It contains:
     - OpenImages_download.ipynb ==> with this notebook we can download images from OpenImagesV6 of a certain class.

+- create_lists_yolov4 ==> this folder constains two files.
+In readme file there is a command useful to download a list from an s3 URI.
+This will give a you a list with all files including labels and images of your dataset stored in S3.
+After you have this list you can use next files:
+    - eliminate_rows.py ==> This file lets you eliminate rows with an specified suffix.
+    - make_random_train_list.py ==> This script gives you the train and valid lists with an specific percentage of partition.
+Also it makes it random!

 - class_discriminator ==> This folder contains two files.
 This tool is useful for getting images with certain amount of each category.
 In config.ini there are two types of filter.
 In AND_CONDITIONALS, image must fulfill all conditionals.
 In OR_CONDITIONALS, images must fulfill just one conditional.
 If there is